swgpu/SWGPU/README.md

 | Shadow vol   |    |    |    | 16 |

 ## Shader extension
-Set your shader extension in `vite.config.ts` with the following global variables:
+Set your shader extension in `vite.config.ts` in the define variables declaration.
-You can check variables you can work with just below.
+You can check for shader variables you can work with just below.
-If you need add some extra variables, take a look at material custom params.
+If you need add some extra variables, take a look at material params.

 ### Mesh shader
 | Vite Defines  | Description                                 |